NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Return Line Items.md

 Return Line Items
 ============

-The Return Line Item API is used for creating, updating and viewing return line items on the EPay Advantage website.
+The Return Line Item API is used for creating, updating, and viewing return line items on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update an Return Line Item
 --------------------

-* `POST /returnLineItem` will create or update a line item for a specific return on the EPay Advantage website based on the request JSON payload and URL parameters, both of which are required.
+* `POST /returnLineItem` will create or update a line item for a specific return on the EPay Advantage website based on the request JSON payload and URL parameters; both of which are required.
 If updating an item, make sure to send all values again, otherwise, they will be overwritten.

 Options
 -------

-This request accepts the below query string parameters to add options.
-You can use below query parameters by adding them to your request URL by adding a '?' before the first parameter and connecting additional ones with a '&'.
+This request accepts the below query string parameters to add additional options to search.
+You can add them to your request URL by adding a '?' before the first parameter and connecting additional ones with a '&'.

 | QueryString | Description |
 | :------------- | :------------- |